Frequently Asked Questions

 What is a "Beat the Pro" Challenge and how do I play one? ^Top

 Our exclusive "Beat the Pro" Challenge pits you against the best of the best, and uses proven methods shown to be the most effective way to stimulate the brain’s learning functions.
 There are currently over 25 challenges, with topics ranging from "Playing Ace-Queen in 9-player Cash Games" to "Playing the Short Stack in a Multi-Table Tournament".
 In each challenge, you'll play 20 poker hands that fit the category, and then afterwards you can watch a replay of an APT Pro playing those exact same hands you just played.
 While watching this replay, you will hear audio commentary from the pro, explaining the logic behind his or her actions.
-You'll need an all-access pass to get to all the Beat the Pro Challenges, but for free members, the Pocket Jacks challenge is available as a sample.
+You'll need an all-access pass to get to all the Beat the Pro Challenges, but for free members, there are two challenges available as a sample.

 I'm having trouble with the poker game on my computer or mobile device.
 What can I do? ^Top